 A representative office has no restriction on ownership and no minimum capital requirement.
 Unlike the PT PMA, KPPA takes less time to establish, approximately within six weeks upon the application to BKPM with cost amounting to USD 2,000.
 However, the validity of the permit only lasts up to 5 years, with compliance to submit monthly withholding tax report and annual activity report to BKPM.

-According to Presidential Regulation of The Republic of Indonesia Number 44 The year 2016 about the list of business fields ‘closed to’ and ‘open with the condition’ to Indonesia investment, here is the negative investment list of some sectors in Indonesia:
+According to Presidential Regulation of The Republic of Indonesia Number 44 of 2016 about the list of business fields ‘closed to’ and ‘open with the condition’ to Indonesia investment, here is the negative investment list of some sectors in Indonesia:

 - Cultivating marijuana